 - Deep sadness

 Traumatic grief is not the only type of negative emotional reaction that can follow an unattended death or a traumatic attended one, for that matter.
-A person in this type of situation may also suffer chronic depression, severe anxiety, or post traumatic stress disorder.
+A person in this type of situation may also suffer from chronic depression, severe anxiety, or post-traumatic stress disorder.